TMS Treatment

 TMS treatment is a non-invasive, medication-free treatment, proven effective in treating depression, addiction and many other conditions

-RTMS – Repetitive Transcranial Magnetic Stimulation
+rTMS: repetitive Transcranial Magnetic Stimulation

 The type of treatment we provide here at Smart TMS is called repetitive Transcranial Magnetic Stimulation (rTMS).
 It’s called this because the magnetic treatment coil turns on and off quickly and repetitively.